hyetigran/local-bitcoins-FE/README.md

 ### Prerequisites

-- NPM should be installed: `NPM version > 6.8.5`
+- NPM should be installed: `NPM version > 6.14.4`
-- NODE should be installed: `NODE LTS version > 10.12.8`
+- NODE should be installed: `NODE LTS version > 12.16.2`
-- MySQL should be installed: `MYSQL version > 8.0.10`

 ### Steps